 This comes from a 1st fill Cabernet American oak cask at 61.8% volume and has yet to be named officially.

-Taste: oh yes now the sweetness comes through on the palate and is very drinkable.
+On the nose: oh yes, now the sweetness comes through on the palate and is very drinkable.
 A red flush initially with liquorice, apples, cranberries and grapes.
-A very juicy arrival that lacks a little body but hey its just a juvenile.
+A very juicy arrival that lacks a little body but hey it’s just a juvenile.
 Cola cubes, caramel and a rubbed brass finish.

-Overall: again impressive and this fella is shaping up better than some of young spirits I’ve tried from several current Scottish distilleries awaiting their whisky debut.
+Again impressive and this fella is shaping up better than some of the young spirits I’ve tried from several current Scottish distilleries awaiting their whisky debut.